bportaluri/MxDevTidyApp/README.md

 ## Installation

-The build package is published on [MaximoDev website](https://bportaluri.com/mxdevtidyapp).
+Download latest version of MxDevTidyApp from [MaximoDev website](https://bportaluri.com/mxdevtidyapp).
 Extract MxDevTidyApp.zip folder in a directory of your choice.
 Edit MxDevTidyApp.properties entering database credentials.
 These are used to verify used fields.
 No changes are made to the database.